egomezr/dynamicloud_java_api/README.md

 Java JDK 7 or later, you can download it on [Java Oracle site](http://www.oracle.com/technetwork/java/javase/downloads/index.html "Download Java") and Maven commands

 #Instalation
-This mvn command will generate the Dynamicloud jar
+This mvn command will generate the Dynamicloud jar file

 ```bash
 mvn package